-Choosing how to price your product or service requires careful consideration of your business aims.
 There are a wide variety of pricing strategies, some of which can be combined with one another.
-For example, if your business aims to grow market share quickly, this will require a different pricing strategy from a business which aims to maximise profits.
+For example, if your business aims to grow market share quickly, this may require a different pricing strategy from a company that wants to maximise profits.

 This strategy is used when the high price of the item in itself enhances the perceived value of the product.
 This is usually seen in high-end or luxury goods, and requires that the brand identity sufficiently supports the premium price point.
 In most cases the higher price point is related to the exclusiveness or scarcity of the item.